JoseLuisCobo17/XSecBPMN-Diagnosing-and-Explaining-Security-Policy-Violations-in-Business-Processes/Engine/README.md

 2. Navigate to the root directory of the project (where the pom.xml is)

+3. Modify the "RandomTaskEventGenerator.java" to trigger a specific rule.

-3. 'mvn clean install' (this will compile and build the project)
+4. 'mvn clean install' (this will compile and build the project)

-4. 'mvn exec:java' (this will start running the demo)
+5. Now, you can choose to run RandomTaskEventGenerator with: 'mvn exec:java -Dexec.args="random 1000"' or use TaskProcessor with: 'mvn exec:java -Dexec.mainClass="com.cor.cep.StartDemo" -Dexec.args="file"'